 Circulation and Inter-Library Loan

 We make our collection available to other institutions through Inter-library Loan.
-You normally welcome to use our machines for borrowed or personally-owed microforms, but due to Corona related building restrictions, please email firstname.lastname@example.org to discuss how we can help you.
+You are welcome to use our machines for borrowed or personally-owed microforms.

 Services and costs

-Regardless of global pandemics, we will scan articles for you, if you use Request Article Delivery, a service available to IU affiliates.
+We will also scan articles for you, if you use Request Article Delivery, a service available to IU affiliates.

 For further information, please contact us at email@example.com.